As much as children and their parents might want to believe it, there is little chance kids will outgrow asthma.

 However, asthma can often be managed effectively and even subside for long periods.

 You don’t outgrow it

-“A better term, instead of ‘outgrowing’ asthma, is to say it goes into remission,” said Dr. Farhat Kokan, an allergist for Marshfield Clinic.
+“A better term, instead of ‘outgrowing’ asthma, is to say it goes into remission,” said Dr. Kevin Keller, an allergist for Marshfield Clinic Health System.
 “You don’t actually outgrow it.”

 May is National Allergy and Asthma Awareness Month, a peak season for asthma.
 It’s a good time to call attention to the chronic lung condition causing inflammation and narrowing of the respiratory system’s airways.
 It can start with a young child, before age 5, with wheezing.
 Some children will continue to have it while others go into remission, for reasons not well understood.

 The first step in treating asthma is to know what triggers it.
 Your child’s primary care doctor can start treatment but will likely refer more involved cases to an allergist, who has more extensive training and experience in managing asthma.
 Here are some common triggers:

 - Tree pollen